The housing market took a hit when coronavirus cases began to surge in the U.S. and related shutdowns slowed the economy.

 It’s no surprise that Houston landed high in our ranking, as the city saw record sales last month, and contracts increased by more than 200% in relation to active inventory.

-We spoke to Michael Russell, a real estate agent with Keller Williams in The Woodlands area and a Clever Partner Agent, who said there's “extremely low inventory below $500,000 with price increasing” and “high buyer demand, especially below $300,000.”
+We spoke to Michael Russell, a top real estate agent with Keller Williams in The Woodlands area and a Clever Partner Agent, who said there's "extremely low inventory below $500,000 with price increasing" and "high buyer demand, especially below $300,000."

 He doesn’t expect much of a change in the Houston-area market in the next few months, either, stating that he assumes there will be "more of the same, with interest rates staying low and inventory low, price will continue to increase, and demand will remain high."